Abdullah of Saudi Arabia: Illness and death

 The King had curtailed his activities from June 2010 with no clear explanation.
 Diplomats said there had been uncertainty about the extent of his health problems since Abdullah canceled a visit to France.
 In a television appearance in which he was seen to use a cane, Abdullah said he was in good health but had something "bothering" him.
-In a visit by US diplomats to Saudi Arabia in April 2014 the Saudi King was seen connected to breathing tubes during talks, indicating increasing health problems.
+In a visit by US diplomats to Saudi Arabia in April 2014, he was seen connected to breathing tubes during talks, indicating increasing health problems.